 [The Plaintiff] can give notice in either of two ways.
 The first way is to give notice to the public in general.
 [The Plaintiff] can do this by marking substantially all products it sold which included the patented invention, or by including on the labeling of substantially all products the word "patent" or the abbreviation "PAT" with the number of the patent.
 [The Plaintiff] also may give notice by marking substantially all products with "Patent" or "Pat" and a freely accessible Internet address where there is a posting that connects the product with the patent number[s].
 [Licensees of the [abbreviated patent number] patent who use the patented invention must also mark substantially all of their products that include the patented invention with the patent number.]
 This type of notice to the public in general starts from the date [the Plaintiff] [and its licensees] began to mark substantially all products that use the invention with the patent number.
 If [the Plaintiff] [and its licensees] did not mark substantially all of those products with the patent number.
-If [the Plaintiff] [and its licensees] did not mark substantially all of those products with the patent number, then [the Plaintiff] did not provide notice in this way.
+If [the Plaintiff] [and its licensees] did not provide notice in this way.
 Notice to the public via marking is effective even if the defendant did not see or was not aware of the notice to the public.